Home/Nutritional Comparison

 Dried Lime

-Dried lime, also known as black lime, is a unique spice made from limes that have been dried and fermented.
-It is commonly used in Middle Eastern and Persian cuisines for its tangy flavor and aromatic properties.
+Dried lime, also known as black lime, is a unique ingredient used in various cuisines, particularly in Middle Eastern dishes.
+It offers a tangy flavor and is rich in antioxidants.

 Rich in antioxidants, dried lime helps combat oxidative stress and may reduce the risk of chronic diseases.

-Contains dietary fiber which aids in digestion and promotes gut health.
+The high fiber content aids in digestion and promotes gut health.

 American Bladdernut